panhhng/Panopto/README.md

 # Panopto Delete Users Tool

-This is a Python Tkinter GUI application to merge user files and delete matched users via the Panopto API.
+This is a Python Tkinter GUI application to merge user files and delete users via the Panopto API.

 ---